 Get Your RN Resume Ready

-Professional experience can also be included, but it’s unlikely new nurses will have much (unless they completed a LPN/LVN bridge program).
-If the applicant wants additional information to include, they can add any volunteer experience and membership in nursing organizations to show their commitment to the nursing career.
+Professional experience can also be included, but it’s unlikely new nurses will have much, unless they completed an LPN/LVN bridge program.
+If you’re looking for additional information to include, you can add any volunteer experience you have and membership in any nursing organizations you belong to in order to show your commitment to nursing.

 A comprehensive employment resources site with information to help job seekers, including salary research, company reviews and sample resumes for nurses.

 Offers a very good set of registered nurse resume templates and examples.

 One of the biggest employment listing websites, monster.com also has a plethora of career resources, such as interview tips and advice on writing a resume for a particular career.

 A comprehensive website for anyone thinking about a new career in nursing or looking for advice on taking the next step.
 One of their resources includes a how-to on writing a nurse resume.